Victoria has recorded no new cases of coronavirus since yesterday, and there is one case that is currently active.

 Testing continues to be offered in response to a positive wastewater sample in Altona late on Friday.
 The location of local testing sites is on the DHHS website and all people with even the mildest symptoms are encouraged to get tested

-Residents can also get tested at a pop-up site in Point Cook.
-The walk-in site is at Featherbrook Reserve, 33-35 Windorah Drive, Point Cook, and will operate from 9am to 6pm until Tuesday.
+Residents can also get tested at a pop-up site in Point Cook that opened yesterday.
+The new walk-in site is at Featherbrook Reserve, 33-35 Windorah Drive, Point Cook, and will operate from 9am to 4pm this weekend.

 Suburbs in the wastewater catchment include Altona, Altona Meadows, Laverton, Point Cook and Sanctuary Lakes.